thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 ## Version history

+### 1.2.2

+- Report the overall system status (systemd-only; based on the output of `systemctl is-system-running`)
+- When the bandwidth of a wireless adapater (ie, its name matches `wl*`) is monitored, its signal-strength is also reported
+- `sysmon-mqtt` Version is reported as a diagnostic sensor in Home Assistant

 ### 1.2.1

 - If `/sys/class/thermal/thermal_zone0/temp` cannot be read, `cpu_temp` is
-  omitted (instead of brining down the script)
+  omitted (instead of bringing down the script)

 ### 1.2.0